IT Service Desk

 We have covered a great deal about digitally working within the University of Greenwich.
 The information presented is by no means complete, you will learn more specific information on how your Faculty or Directorate utilise the IT Resources of the university within your team.

-We hope you feel confident to launch out into this new world but remember, the IT Service Desk is here to assist you with IT related issues during your employment with the university.
+We hope you feel confident to get started.
+Remember, the IT Service Desk is here to assist you with IT related issues during your employment with the university.

 Thank you for your time and feedback during your IT Induction.
 We wish you all the best in your employment with the University of Greenwich.